Blazemeter/CitrixPlugin/PRE_REQUISITES.md

 *Ensure that you are working with supported versions of your Citrix server.*

-#### Disable the desktop toolbar

-The Citrix administrator should disable the desktop toolbar.
-There are several ways to do this:

-- Add to the default.ica file:

-    ConnectionBar=0

-- Follow the method described in:

-   -https://support.citrix.com/article/CTX138928.
-(Relevant only for published desktops, not published applications).

 #### Session Disconnect

 By default, when a client times out or disconnects from the Citrix server, the session remains open for a defined time period.